tieje/tieje.github.io/content/posts/how_to_code_anywhere_anytime_with_termux.md

 ### Why Termux

 There are other alternatives, some free, some expensive, but I used Termux in the past and it's still updated and it seems to be very popular still.
+Plus, Termux is open-source.

 ### Why Emacs